Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD

 Experimentally, ${\widetilde G}_P(Q^2=0.88m_\mu^2)$ is determined from muon capture by a proton, $\mu^{-} + p \to \nu_\mu + n$~\cite{Andreev:2012fj,Andreev:2015evt}.
 Current estimates from the MuCap experiment~\cite{Andreev:2012fj,Andreev:2015evt}, and from chiral perturbation theory~\cite{Schindler:2006it,Bernard:2001rs} are

 respectively.

-The CCFV fit to the pion-nucleon coupling $g_{\pi N N }$ data, also given in Table~\ref{tab:gPstargpiNN}, was carried out using the ansatz given in the right hand side of Eq.~\eqref{eq:CCFV-rA}.
-The result of the fit, shown in Fig~\ref{fig:CCFV-AFF} in appendix~\ref{sec:appendixCCFV}, is
+The CCFV fit to the pion-nucleon coupling $g_{\pi N N }$ data, also given in Table~\ref{tab:gPstargpiNN}, was carried out using the ansatz given in the right-hand side of Eq.~\eqref{eq:CCFV-rA}.
+The result of the fit, shown in Fig.~\ref{fig:CCFV-AFF} in Appendix~\ref{sec:appendixCCFV}, is

 Again, the dominant dependence of the data is on $M_\pi^2$ but there is no significant change from the $a071m170$ value.
 The variation with the renormalization method is $\sim 0.3\sigma$.
-These are both much smaller than the quoted $1\sigma$ error.
-So we do not assign an additional systematic uncertainty.
+These are much smaller than the quoted $1\sigma$ error, so we do not assign an additional systematic uncertainty.
 For comparison, the result with the $\{4,3^{\ast}\}$ strategy that does not include the $N\pi$ state is $ 6.8(1.3)$.

 To summarize, results for all three quantities, $\rAsq$, $g_P^\ast$ and $g_{\pi NN}$ given in Eqs.~\eqref{eq:CCFV-rA},~\eqref{eq:GPstar_final} and~\eqref{eq:GpiNN_final} come in reasonable agreement with phenomenological values with the $\{4^{N \pi},2^{\rm sim}\}$ strategy that is singled out on the basis of the axial form factors satisfying the PCAC relation.